Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 Bill Nye may be known for his bowties and science-dad jokes, but beneath the veneer of his popular appeal is a man who values increasing awareness and appreciation of science.
 His enthusiasm for reason and objective thinking are as important to his personal brand as his skills as an entertainer.

-His stage persona is the affable, goofy, uber-nerd.
-His background as a mechanical engineer elevates him from TV persona blowing up test tubes full of colorful liquids to trusted expert.
+His stage persona is the affable, goofy, nerd.
+His background as a mechanical engineer elevates him from a TV persona blowing up test tubes full of colorful liquids to a trusted expert.

 While his site promotes his books and online store, most of the content is science-related and accessible — even to those who’ve never donned a lab coat.

 In a world full of SEO “experts” with the supposed power to increase your web traffic by 100% in a matter of weeks, it's difficult to know who to believe.